Tax Incentives for

 when the loan matures, you decide to sell or you refinance your mortgage, you

-repay the original amount of your loan plus a share of the appreciation of your
+repay the original amount of your loan plus a share of the appreciation of your will share your appreciation in

 equal proportion to the amount you borrowed.
 This means if your loan was 17% of